 Please note: you will not be able to vote at any other polling station.

-To find out what elections are taking place and who is standing visit the Election Notices page.
-Under this page you will find the following notices as and when they are published:
+To find out what elections are taking place and who is standing for election visit the Election notices page.

-An ‘emergency’ proxy vote can be applied from after 5pm, six working days before an election for those who could not have applied earlier because of unforeseen health reasons.
+An ‘emergency’ proxy vote can be applied from after 5pm, six working days before the election for those who could not have applied earlier because of unforeseen health or work reasons.